Keeping consumers and staff safe during the pandemic may be paramount but it doesn’t need to be complicated.

 Scandit’s barcode scanning technology fits in with this seamlessly.
 It will fit into your existing application and infrastructure.
 And it will scan every time.

 In 2020, the pandemic pushed self-scanning technology into the wider market.
 In 2021, it has become a must-have.
-People will use it as a decision-maker over whether to visit your store or someone else who does offer Scan & Go.
+People will use it as a decision-maker over whether to visit your store or someone else who does offer mobile self-scanning.